 In a lawsuit, you can pursue compensation for your damages, such as medical costs and emotional trauma.
 However, another type of damage available is punitive damages.
 Instead of compensating the injured victim, it’s a punishment against the liable party.
 You’re only entitled to punitive damages if you can provide clear and convincing evidence that the other driver acted with malice, fraud, or willful conduct.

 If a drugged driver caused the death of your loved one, you could sue them for damages.
-Wrongful death occurs due to a party’s neglect, wrongful act, or default.
 North Carolina laws allow a civil lawsuit even if there’s a pending criminal case against the other driver for the car crash.

 The statute of limitations is slightly shorter than lawsuits for car accident injuries.
 To file a wrongful death lawsuit, you only have two years from the date your loved one passed away.